kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 # Thermostat...expanded for Arduinos with more flash available
 This adds features that the first thermostat sketch could not fit into a number of 32K flash Arduinos that did not make their full flash capacity available for sketches.
-So don't expect this expanded one to fit in Leonardo nor Yún, for examples.
+So don't expect this expanded one to fit in Leonardos, Esplora nor Yún, for examples.

 First, a recap of the base features included in the thermostat version for 32K flash boards that don't allow that full 32K for sketches: